Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

  <img src="assets/ComputationalDesignThumbnail.png" alt="Watch the video" width=95% />
 </a></p>

-While completing this project, I used Grasshopper, Rhino, a Cura Ultimaker Slicer, and a Prusa Mk4 printer.
+<p> While completing this project, I used Grasshopper, Rhino, a Cura Ultimaker Slicer, and a Prusa Mk4 printer.
 I decided to integrate a new cellphone stand design into the system provided by TJ that I had analyzed last week.
 I challenged myself to create an organic shape, and I customized the system's parameters to meet my phone specifications.
 The biggest challenge I faced was learning how to incorporate the graph mapper into my system, which took several tries and tutorial videos before it worked properly.
 I ultimately decided upon using a sine function to adjust the radii of the polygons that made up my cellphone base.
 I was able to manipulate different parameters until I was satisfied with the form, and I used the phone's boundary representation to create the cutout that would allow for my phone to sit properly in the base.

 |**SPECULATIONS**|
 |----------------|